kensasongko/laravel-bref/README.md

 Reference: [Serverless Framework - IAM Permissions For Functions](https://www.serverless.com/framework/docs/providers/aws/guide/iam)

 ## Cache and Session
-Create a DynamoDB table with partition key called `key` and TTL attribute called `expires_at`.
+Modify cdk-core proejct to create a DynamoDB table with partition key called `key` and TTL attribute called `expires_at`.
 And modify the following lines in your .env file:
 ```
 CACHE_DRIVER=dynamodb
 SESSION_DRIVER=dynamodb